 /~

-At the very least, you do need to equip separate weapons on your two bars.
+At the very least though, your two bars do need separate weapons, even if they’re identical.
 If you equip a weapon on only one bar, you will be unarmed if you switch to your other bar

 Note: The Oakensoul mythic item overturns the weapon bar system a bit by preventing bar swapping, in return for lots of buffs.
 With this mythic, you can slot a weapon on just the one bar you’re using, and you’re good to go